pieterdd/AptNotifier/README.markdown

 AptNotifier (pronounced *Appointment Notifier*) is an application that helps you keep track of your calendar by notifying you about upcoming and ongoing events.
 It is written in C++ and depends on the Qt library.
 Since Qt is available for all major platforms, AptNotifier works on Windows, Linux and Mac.

-For an up-to-date list of the current limitations of AptNotifier, check our [https://github.com/pieterdd/AptNotifier/issues](issue tracker).
+For an up-to-date list of the current limitations of AptNotifier, check our [issue tracker](https://github.com/pieterdd/AptNotifier/issues).

 License